dmitriyteteruk/offsite-labs/iotcentral-lab1-7.md

 ![](lab1/lab1-64.PNG)

 Now you need add new tiles. <br>
-In Dashboad menu choose `Multi Sensor Device v1` in *Device template* drop-down menu, then choose `Multi Sensor Device v1 - xxxxx` in *Device instance* drop-down menu.
+In Dashboard menu choose `Multi Sensor Device v1` in *Device template* drop-down menu, then choose `Multi Sensor Device v1 - xxxxx` in *Device instance* drop-down menu.
 You will see list of all possible telemetry options that we are collecting.

 ![](lab1/lab1-65.PNG)